andersonopt/website/content/solutions/prospect.md

 Finding potential parcels and evaluating parcel quality can be tedious and time-consuming.
 AO Prospect helps users automate environmental and hazard analysis in minutes.

-* _Quickly identify potential parcels based on search parameters you set_
+* _Quickly identify potential parcels based on search parameters you set._
-* _Calculate directional buildable area and create hazard constraint maps for all parcels in a few clicks_
+* _Calculate directional buildable area and create hazard constraint maps for all parcels in a few clicks._
+* Sort and filter parcels based on buildable area.

 {{< /column >}} {{< column "mobile_start" >}} ![](/images/macbook.png)
 {{< /column >}}